Skip to content

 Get as PDF

-The balance of payments records the value of the economic transactions, which are made within a given period between the Danish balance of payments area and the rest of the world.
-There are three main accounts: the current account (trade in goods and services, primary and secondary income), the capital account and the financial account (arranging debts and receivables with foreign countries).
-The statistics shows the geographical distribution (counterpart countries).
-Danmarks Nationalbank compiles the financial account and the investment income of the balance of payments.
+The balance of payments records the value of the economic transactions on a monthly basis between the Danish balance of payments area and the rest of the world.
+There are three main accounts: the current account (trade in goods and services, primary and secondary income), the capital account (capital transfers and acquisition/disposal of non-produced, nonfinancial assets between residents and non-residents) and the financial account (transactions that involve financial assets and liabilities between residents and non-residents).
+The statistics show the geographical distribution (counterpart countries).
+Danmarks Nationalbank compiles the financial account and the investment income of the Danish balance of payments.

 Data description